ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 will be part of a small number of possible clients that can redeem.
 To mechanize this attack strategy, a server could introduce a configuration rotation policy which would force clients into smaller windows where a given config is valid.
-This would mean that client privacy would only have utility with respect to the smaller group of users that hold redemption data for a particular key window.
+This would mean that client anonymity would only have utility with respect to the smaller group of users that hold redemption data for a particular key window.